 Santa Barbara City College was awarded the 2014 Water Hero Award for its commitment to improving sustainability efforts on campus, reducing water usage, and retrofitting facilities.
-By participating in the City's WaterWise Survey and Incentive Program, SBCC had the potential to increase conservation by almost 30% and save more than $35,000 annually with campus-wide retrofits.
-Some of these retrofits included installing spray nozzles, aerators and low-flow shower heads, retrofitting irrigation to drip systems and creating bioswales and rain gardens.
+By participating in the City's WaterWise Survey and Incentive Program, SBCC can save over $35,000 on utility bills annually and reduce water use by 30% with campus-wide retrofits.
+Some of these retrofits included installing spray nozzles, aerators and low-flow showerheads, retrofitting irrigation to drip systems and creating bioswales and rain gardens.

 The Santa Barbara Association of Realtors was awarded the 2013 Water Hero Award for their new rainwater demonstration garden at 1415 Chapala St. The original lawn and was removed and replaced with native and water wise plants that receive water from redirected roof downspouts and drip irrigation.
 The gutters and downspouts are directed to a dry creek bed and large swales that collect and slowly seep rainwater into the soil, away from the foundation.
 The new garden will reduce the water consumption by 80%, eliminate basement flooding, and the reduce maintenance time by 99%.